xuanwang91/xuanwang91.github.io/_teaching/2020-fall-CSE291-TM.md

 There is no textbook required, but there are recommended readings for each lecture (at the end of the slides).

+- You MUST enroll for 4 units
+    - We need your time commitment for projects
+    - Feel free to audit the course with 0 unit

 Prerequisites
 ======